Axioma42/Final-Project/README.md

 A similar process was repeated for the multilayer perceptron, in which a GridSearch was run for every device and the data was trained with the training set and tested on the test set.

-The scores for the neural network are shown below.
+The scores for the neural network are shown below:

-The Gradient Boosting Regressor was chosen as it was easier to tune and returned more accurate results than the MLP.
+The ***Gradient Boosting Regressor*** was chosen as it was easier to tune and returned more accurate results than the MLP.
 Also, it is harder to know which features are more relevant for a neural network, so the model becomes harder to interpret and explain.

 Results
 https://app.powerbi.com/view?r=eyJrIjoiZDM0MjMyZjEtODg0Ny00ODc5LThlY2EtYmE3NjE0YzBmOTliIiwidCI6ImQ0MmQxMThhLTMxNjQtNDY3MS1hZjk4LTZkMzkwNTljZTcwYiJ9